Greg0109/ForwardNotifier/README.md

 You can also use your local ip instead of a hostname

-# Additional Info
+# ForwardNotifier sender setup
+Steps:

+-Once the receivers have been setup, go to the tweak settings and fill out the SSH information there.

+-**Make sure the user and hostname/ip are correct.**

+-Enable the necessary switches

-In order to activate the tweak, you need to activate the CC module and make sure its enabled
+-**In order to activate the tweak, you need to activate the CC module and make sure its enabled**

+# Additional Information

 Since this tweak relies on a CC module to enable or disable it, it only supports iOS 11-13, but, I’ve tested the receiver from iOS 9-13 and it works without problems.

-Don't forget to insert your password!
+**Don't forget to insert your password!**

 Other than that, there’s nothing more to it!
 Enjoy!